Nora Gordon

-Nora Gordon (29 November 1893, West Hartlepool, County Durham – 11 May 1970, London) was a British film and television actress.
+Nora Gordon (29 November 1893 – 11 May 1970) was a British film and television actress.
 She was married to Leonard Sharp.
-Her daughter was the actress Dorothy Gordon.
+Her daughter was actress Dorothy Gordon.
+She also appeared in several British Ministry of Information films, particularly during World War II.

+Gordon was born in West Hartlepool on 29 November 1893 and died in London on 11 May 1970 at the age of 76.